yuhengen/TGC9-Proj2-PokeLegends-vue/README.md

 ```
 ## Features to Implement in Future
 ```
-- Adding music to the game and website
 - Add function to prompt user confirmation on whether they want to navigate away from the game window
 - Adding loading screen to pages that require load time
-- Social Medial signup/Login
-- Claiming of codes to redeem in-game rewards
+- Add function to allow users to update profile
 - Privacy Policy page (When necessary)
 ```

 # Developing the Site Structure (STRUCTURE)
 ### Website
-The Pokémon Legends website has a navigation bar and footer on every page, allowing users to access every available page with ease.
+The Pokémon Legends website has a navigation bar and footer on every page, allowing users to access most available page with ease.

 ### Game
-The Pokémon Legends game has a navigation bar at the menu of the game, allowing players to access most of the functions with ease.
-All required data that the players need to see or know can be easily accessed.
+The Pokémon Legends game has navigation buttons at the main menu screen of the game, allowing players to access most of the game functions with ease.
+All the personal game data that the players need to access can be seen in the game

 ## Sitemap